ccjmne/blog/content/flight-manual/git-stash-import-export.md

 ### A note on garbage collection

-Remember that these are **dangling refs**, and as such are subject to garbage collection, if you've skilfully set up your repository.
-Chances are that your Git host provider _does_ by default end up pruning these after a while: nobody wants to keep around stale references forever that aren't reachable from any branch or tag.
+Remember that these are **dangling `ref`s**, and as such are subject to garbage collection, if you've skilfully set up your repository.
+Chances are that your Git host provider _does_ by default end up pruning these after a while: nobody wants to keep around stale `ref`erences forever that aren't reachable from any branch or tag.

 Have fun!